zorael/kameloso/README.md

 Even with SSL working, you may see errors of *"Peer certificates cannot be authenticated with given CA certificates"*.
 If this happens, download this [`cacert.pem`](https://curl.haxx.se/ca/cacert.pem) file, place it somewhere reasonable, and edit your configuration file to point to it; `caBundleFile` under `[Connection]`.

-Cygwin/mintty terminals may work erratically.
-There may be garbage "`[39m`" characters randomly at the beginning of lines, lines may arbitrarily break at certain lengths, text effects may spiral out of control, and more general wonkiness.
-It's really unreliable, and unsure how to solve it.
-The current workaround is to just use the plain `cmd.exe`, the Powershell console or a Windows Subsystem for Linux (WSL) terminal instead.

 ## macOS/Linux/other Posix

 If the Pipeline plugin's FIFO file is removed while the program is running, it will hang when trying to exit, requiring manual interruption with Ctrl+C. This is a tricky problem to solve as it requires figuring out how to do non-blocking reads.
 Help wanted.